 - Note that during peak performance times of the semester students may need to seek an accompanist from off campus.
 Studio instructors and members of the piano faculty can recommend professional pianists.

-- Students are often be expected to pay their accompanists.
+- Students are expected to pay their accompanists.
 The amount is negotiated between the student and their accompanist.

 - Posters may not exceed 11x17 inches in size.